Rhycherus filamentosus: Taxonomy

 This fish was one of a number of species of fish trawled up from Gulf St Vincent in Southern Australia by Frederick George Waterhouse, the curator of the South Australian Museum.
 He sent these specimens to the French naturalist Francis de Laporte de Castelnau who was the French consul in Melbourne. de Castelnau formally described this fish in 1872, giving it the name Chironectes filamentosus, but it was later transferred to the genus Rhycherus, making it Rhycherus filamentosus.

 Description

-Frogfish in this family have laterally compressed, globose bodies, laterally-placed eyes and large, obliquely-slanting mouths.
+Frogfish in this family have compressed, globose bodies, laterally-placed eyes and large, obliquely-slanting mouths.
 The first dorsal spine is modified into an elongated, slender illicium which is tipped by an esca, a whitish, worm-like lure.
 Rhycherus filamentosus can grow to a total length of about 23 cm.
 The skin is copiously decorated with threads and filaments that resemble fronds of red algae.
 The basic colour of this well-camouflaged fish is reddish-brown, with vertical bars and patches of dark and pale brown, and whitish underparts.